Getting Started

 npx brownfield package:ios --scheme YourScheme --configuration Release

-This produces the following in ios/.brownfield/package/:
+This produces the following in ios/.brownfield/package/build/:

 • YourScheme.xcframework - Your React Native module